-1 2 Introduction to the art Event Processing 2 Framework
+3 Introduction to the art Event Processing

+Framework

-${3}$ 2.1 What is art and Who Uses it?
+3.1 What is art and Who Uses it?

-- $art(\gamma)$ is an event-processing $framework(\gamma)$ developed and supported by the Fer- - 5 milab Scientific Computing Division (SCD).
-The art framework is used to build - ${\rm 6}$ $\,$ physics programs by loading physics algorithms, provided as plug-in modules. - Each experiment or user group may write and manage its own modules. art also - ${8}\;\;$ provides infrastructure for common tasks, such as reading input, writing output, - 9 provenance tracking, database access and run-time configuration. - The initial clients of art are the Fermilab Intensity Frontier experiments but - nothing prevents other experiments from using it, as well.
-The name art is - 12 always written in italic lower case; it is not an acronym. - art is written in C++ and is intended to be used with user code written in - 14 C++.
-(User code includes experiment-specific code and any other user-written, - non-art, non-external-product(γ) code.) - art has been designed for use in all places that an experiment might require a - 17 software framework, including: - high-level software triggers - online data monitoring - calibration - reconstruction - analysis - simulation - 24 art is not designed for use in real-time environments, such as the direct interface - with data-collection hardware.
+- 4 $art(\gamma)$ is an event-processing $framework(\gamma)$ developed and supported by the Fer- - 5 milab Scientific Computing Division (SCD).
+The art framework is used to build - 6 physics programs by loading physics algorithms, provided as plug-in modules. - ${7}$ Each experiment or user group may write and manage its own modules. art also - ${8}$ provides infrastructure for common tasks, such as reading input, writing output, - 9 provenance tracking, database access and run-time configuration. - 10 The initial clients of art are the Fermilab Intensity Frontier experiments but - 11 nothing prevents other experiments from using it, as well.
+The name art is - 12 always written in italic lower case; it is not an acronym. - 13 art is written in C++ and is intended to be used with user code written in - 14 C++.
+(User code includes experiment-specific code and any other user-written, - non-art, non-external-product(γ) code.) - art has been designed for use in all places that an experiment might require a - 17 software framework, including: - high-level software triggers - online data monitoring - o calibration

+- reconstruction

+- analysis

+- simulation

+- 24 art is not designed for use in real-time environments, such as the direct interface

+- with data-collection hardware.

 - The Fermilab SCD has also developed a related product named $artdaq(\gamma)$, a - 2 layer that lives on top of art and provides features to support the construction - of data-acquisition $(DAQ(\gamma))$ systems based on commodity servers.
 Further - 4 discussion of artdaq is outside the scope of this documentation. - 5 The design of art has been informed by the lessons learned by the many High - 6 Energy Physics (HEP) experiments that have developed C++ based frameworks - over the past 20 years.
-In particular, it was originally forked from the framework - 8 for the CMS experiment, cmsrun. - Experiments using art are listed at artdoc.fnal.gov under "Intensity Frontier Links."
+In particular, it was originally forked from the framework - 8 for the CMS experiment, cmsrun. - Experiments using art are listed at artdoc.fnal.gov under "Intensity Frontier - 10 Links."

-${\scriptscriptstyle 11}$ 2.2 Why art?
+${\scriptscriptstyle 11}$ 3.2 Why art?

-- In all previous experiments at Fermilab, and in most previous experiments else- - where, infrastructure software (i.e., the framework, broadly construed mostly - 14 forms of bookkeeping) has been written in-house by each experiment, and each - implementation has been tightly coupled to that experiment's code.
-This tight - 6 coupling has made it difficult to share the framework among experiments, re- - sulting in both great duplication of effort and mixed quality. - art was created as a way to share a single framework across many experiments. - 19 In particular, the design of art draws a clear boundary between the framework - 20 and the user code; the art framework (and other aspects of the infrastructure) - 21 is developed and maintained by software engineers who are specialists in the - 22 field, not by physicists who are primarily interested in the science.
-Experiments - use art as an external package.
-Despite some constraints that this separation - 24 imposes, it has improved the overall quality of the framework and reduced the - 25 duplicated effort.
-Therefore each experiment can build their physics software - on top of a more complete and more robust foundation.
-Our goal is that this - 27 will make it easier to develop and maintain physics software, thereby improving - the overall quality of the physics results.
+In all previous experiments at Fermilab, and in most previous experiments elsewhere, infrastructure software (i.e., the framework, broadly construed - mostly forms of bookkeeping) has been written in-house by each experiment, and each implementation has been tightly coupled to that experiment's code.
+This tight coupling has made it difficult to share the framework among experiments, resulting in both great duplication of effort and mixed quality.

+art was created as a way to share a single framework across many experiments.

+${19}$ In particular, the design of art draws a clear boundary between the framework field, not by physicists who are primarily interested in the science.
+Experiments use art as an external package.
+Despite some constraints that this separation imposes, it has improved the overall quality of the framework and reduced the duplicated effort.
+Therefore each experiment can build their physics software on top of a more complete and more robust foundation.
+Our goal is that this

+20 and the user code; the art framework (and other aspects of the infrastructure)

+21 is developed and maintained by software engineers who are specialists in the the overall quality of the physics results.

+27 will make it easier to develop and maintain physics software, thereby improving

-${ ext{\tiny 19}}$ 2.3 C++ and C++11
+29 3.3 C++ and C++11